 Skydiving, windsurfing, slalom water-skiing, barefoot water-skiing, wakeboarding, snowboarding, downhill skiing, running, cycling and motocross make up the full slate of Act Alive events.

-"I want people to come out and join me each year," says Dr. Hindmarsh.
+"I want people to come out and join me each year," said Dr. Hindmarsh.
 "The goal is simply to get out in the beautiful summer weather and make a statement about exercise and diabetes."

 Act Alive participants can participate in cycling and running the full distance with Dr. Hindmarsh or simply walking one mile during the final leg of the decathlon.
 Participants raise money by obtaining pledges, with all proceeds going to the Diabetes Education fund at the Lebanon Community Hospital Foundation, which provides diabetes education scholarships to low-income east Linn residents.